Blackmoon (BMC) Price Reaches $0.0472

-Blackmoon (CURRENCY:BMC) traded flat against the dollar during the one day period ending at 12:00 PM ET on January 27th.
-One Blackmoon coin can currently be purchased for about $0.0472 or 0.00000075 BTC on major cryptocurrency exchanges.
-In the last week, Blackmoon has traded flat against the dollar.
-Blackmoon has a total market cap of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
+Blackmoon (CURRENCY:BMC) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM ET on January 31st.
+Blackmoon has a market cap of $2.55 million and approximately $757.00 worth of Blackmoon was traded on exchanges in the last day.
+One Blackmoon coin can currently be purchased for approximately $0.0472 or 0.00000075 BTC on popular cryptocurrency exchanges.
+Over the last week, Blackmoon has traded flat against the US dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.